Señorita (Justin Timberlake song)

-"Señorita" is a song by American singer Justin Timberlake for his debut studio album, Justified (2002).
-It was released on July 7, 2003, by Jive Records as the fourth single from the album.
-He co-wrote the track with its producers Pharrell Williams and Chad Hugo of The Neptunes.
-According to Timberlake, the song was influenced by Stevie Wonder.
-Musically, "Señorita" is an R&B, pop, and jazz up-tempo ballad, featuring an electric piano strut, cowbell in beat of the song, and a rhythm section.
+"Señorita" is a song by American singer Justin Timberlake from his debut studio album, Justified (2002).
+Timberlake wrote it with its producers, Pharrell Williams and Chad Hugo of The Neptunes.
+Jive Records released it for US rhythmic contemporary and contemporary hit radio stations as the album's fourth single on July 7, 2003.
+An R&B, pop, and jazz up-tempo ballad influenced by Stevie Wonder, "Señorita" features an electric piano strut, a cowbell in beat with the song, and a rhythm section.
 The song has been described as a Spanish "number" with a "Latin flavored" cut beat.
-In the track, Timberlake sings about a woman, whose attention he is trying to capture.
+In the track, Timberlake sings about a woman whose attention he is trying to capture.

 "Señorita" received positive reviews from music critics, who commented on the track's general sound and lyrics.
 Commercially, the song peaked within the top ten in Australia and New Zealand, the top twenty in Belgium, Denmark, Ireland, and the United Kingdom, and the top thirty in the Netherlands, Sweden, and the United States.
 Its music video was nominated for an MTV Video Music Award in the category for Best Male Video at the 2004 MTV Video Music Awards.
+Timberlake performed "Señorita" on Saturday Night Live, the 46th Annual Grammy Awards, and the 2013 MTV Video Music Awards.
+Additionally, it was included on the set lists for all seven of his concert tours.

-Background and recording
+Background and composition

-"Señorita" was co-written by Justin Timberlake, and The Neptunes' Pharrell Williams and Chad Hugo.
+"Señorita" was written by Justin Timberlake with its producers, Pharrell Williams and Chad Hugo of The Neptunes.
 Before the release of Timberlake's solo album, Justified, Timberlake and the album's producers, Williams and Hugo, gave MTV News a preview of the record in August 2002.
 While in discussion of "Señorita", Hugo said that he expected the song to make the track listing of Justified.
 In another interview, Timberlake revealed that the song was influenced by singer-songwriter Stevie Wonder.
 Timberlake said that the song had "that groove that really fits into the summer".
 While in development, Timberlake said he was "beatboxing the notes".
 He wrote the song imagining a "dark-skinned, voluptuous lady whose attention he is trying to capture."